justinrcook/whatscookingwith.us/source/registry.html.md

 # Registry

-If you’d like to contribute to our ever after, here’s a few places we are registered.
+Your presence is our present, however if you’d like to contribute to our ever after, here’s a few places we are registered.

 * [![Kohls Registry](/images/registry-kohls.png)](http://target.com)
 * [![Target Registry](/images/registry-target.png)](http://target.com)